iArcanic/onion-honeypot/README.md

 - Go to the official Tor Project downloads site [here](https://www.torproject.org/download/tor/).
 - Scroll down to the "Expert Bundle" section.
-- Find an "Expert Bundle" package suitable for your windows system and click the link to download it.
+- Find an "Expert Bundle" package suitable for your Windows system and click the link to download it.
 - Once the download is complete, locate the downloaded file (typically a .zip archive) and extract its contents to a directory of your choice on your Windows system.

 Linux: